veilair/circleci-docs/jekyll/_cci2/webhooks.md

 1. Click on **Project Settings**.
 1. In the sidebar of your Project Settings, click on **Webhooks**.
 1. Click **Add Webhook**.
-1. Fill out the Webhook form (the table below describes the fields and their intent):
+1. Fill out the webhook form (the table below describes the fields and their intent):
 1. Provided your receiving API or third party service is set up, click **Test Ping Event** to dispatch a test event.

 | Field                  | Required? | Intent                                                                                      |